 Effective July 15, 2019, SAP and TEA stopped accepting new applications.
-New applicants will have to apply to Saskatchewan Income Support (SIS) or SAID.
+New applicants had to apply to Saskatchewan Income Support (SIS) or SAID.

-Existing SAP and TEA beneficiaries still receive their benefits, but the programs will be wound down by summer of 2021.
+However, the SAP and TEA programs were wound down in the summer of 2021.

 SAID Program Increase 2022